victorfisac/Physac/README.md

 Physac API
 -----

 The PhysicsBody struct contains all dynamics information and collision shape.
-It has the following structure:
+The user should use the following structure components:
 ```c
 typedef struct *PhysicsBody {
     unsigned int id;